Apologies, wrong link in newsletter. Here’s the SALTAs post.

-This week Gareth Stobie—who runs the ETF house CoreShares—helps us understand how market makers know what the fair value of an ETF unit is and what happens in the market to throw that value off when the market closes.
+This week Gareth Stobie—who runs the ETF house CoreShares helps us understand how market makers know what the fair value of an ETF unit is and what happens in the market to throw that value off when the market closes.

 First, Net Asset Value (NAV) in ETFs

 When investing in any unit trust fund or exchange traded fund (ETF), the value of each unit or share that you own is equal to the net asset value (NAV) of that unit.
-The NAV is calculated by summing the total value of all the holdings of the fund at any point in time and then dividing by the number of units which it has issued.
+The NAV is calculated by summing the total value of all the holdings of the fund at any point in time and then dividing it by the number of units that it has issued.

 The concept is best understood by working through an example: